Avoiding Estate Taxes On A Death Benefit

 Unless you give one or more fully paid up policies to the trust, you must have a plan for the ongoing payment of premiums by the trustee.
 Most grantors choose to make annual gifts to their life insurance trusts that the trustee uses to pay annual premiums.
 If the life insurance trust includes certain provisions for withdrawal, all or a portion of your annual gifts to the trustee will qualify for gift tax annual exclusion treatment, provided that you and trustee comply with rules governing those gifts.

 Guidance As You Establish Your Trust

 With careful planning, drafting and execution, an irrevocable life insurance trust can provide a substantial financial and tax benefit to your family.
-For further information, contact Quinlivan & Hughes, P.A.‘s St. Cloud or Monticello office, by calling 320-200-4928 or arranging an appointment online.
+For further information, contact Quinlivan & Hughes, P.A.‘s St. Cloud, Long Prairie, Monticello and Little Falls offices, by calling 320-200-4928 or arranging an appointment online.